After Wisdom Tooth Removal

 Brushing your teeth is okay, just be gentle at the surgical sites until healed.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-If this happens, pain is severe at the surgical site and even near the ear may and may occur 2-3 days following surgery.
+If this happens, pain is severe at the surgical site and even near the ear.
+This may occur 2-3 days following surgery.
 Call the office if this occurs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

 Your case is unique, no two mouths are alike.
 Discuss any problems with the trained experts best able to effectively help you: Drs.
-Gissal, Slack, Kanar, or Morse or your family dentist.
+Slack, Kanar, Morse, or Wilson or your family dentist.